-It is a bit self-indulgent of me, but I’ve been worrying a lot recently about getting older and the ending of my youth.
+Recently I have been worrying a lot about getting older and the ending of my youth.
 I turned 28 in March, and of course I have so much more to look forward to in life.
-I feel too young to be worrying about mortgage payments, changing diapers and other heavy life decisions.
-I’m happy to be free at the moment, but I also feel too old to be floating through life, partying every night like it’s college and avoiding any sort of contemplation of what I want to accomplish in life and how to make that happen.
+I feel too young to be worrying about mortgage payments, changing diapers and other more serious life decisions.
+I’m happy to be free at the moment, but I also feel too old to be floating through life, avoiding any sort of contemplation of what I want to accomplish in life and how to make that happen.

 So when I see elderly women in my Japanese town — and there are many — I always look at them in awe.
 They are survivors, struggling and ultimately overcoming the many trials of life, including health scares and the death of loved ones.
-They still stand tall, though often with hunched backs from years of labor on rice fields.
-If you look closely at their hands, you can see their swollen knuckles from years of work.
-They continue to bicycle around town and are active members in the community.
-They are proud of their accomplishments and their memories, and cling to them everyday.
+They still stand proud, though often with hunched backs from years of labor on rice fields.
+If you look closely at their hands, you can see their swollen knuckles from years of work and the onset of arthritis.
+Yet they continue to bicycle around town and are active members in the community, exercising, volunteering, and even learning English.
+They seem proud of their accomplishments and their memories, and cling to them everyday.

-Recently, when waiting for an early evening train to the nearby town Uozu, I stood on the platform looking at the mountains and hoping that spring would come.
+Recently, when waiting for an early evening train to the nearby town Uozu, I stood on the platform looking at the jagged mountain range blanketed in snow and hoping that the emerald buds of cherry blossoms would soon emerge.
 Out of nowhere, a woman who looked to be in her 80s approached me and pointed in the distance to my left.
-She wore an oversized black hat, green coat and carried a maroon tote bag.
+She wore an oversized floppy black hat, green coat and carried a maroon tote bag.
 As she pointed in the distance, she said something in Japanese I couldn’t understand.
 I nodded and smiled because that’s all I could do.
 In Japanese, I asked her if she lives in Namerikawa.
 “I’m 83 years old,” she responded in Japanese.
-Either my Japanese is more awful than I realized (very likely), or she didn’t hear me properly and/or wanted to tell me her age.
+Either my Japanese is more awful than I realized (very likely), or she didn’t hear me properly or wanted to tell me her age.

-As I looked back at her one last time, I saw a vibrant and confident woman — a woman I hope to be like when I’m in my 80s.
+As I looked back at her one last time, the frailty American society so often associates with age dissolved.
+Instead, I saw a vibrant and confident woman — a woman I hope to be like when I’m in my 80s.